bespoken/bespoken-docs/end-to-end/guide.md

 ### Using environment variables as settings

-Speaking of environment variables, you can use them inside the `testing.json` file by using the `${variable}` format.
+Regarding environment variables, you can reference them inside the `testing.json` file with the `${ENVIRONMENT_VARIABLE}` format.
 For example, this:

 ```json
 {